What Can You Compost? A Simple List to Create Garden Gold

 Compost

 You've decided to try composting and create rich, healthy soil for your garden.
 But what can you compost?
 Are there things you should avoid?
-Start with a basic understanding of brown and green and get off to a successful start.
+We'll explain the basics of brown and green compostable materials to get you off to a successful start.

 kitchen scraps for compost